An Taoiseach Séan Lemass announces plans for the 1916 Rising 50th anniversary commemoration ceremonies.

 At the press conference Taoiseach Séan Lemass also made a public appeal for survivors of the Rising to make themselves known, so that they can be issued with formal invitations to the ceremonies.

-An RTÉ News report by Joe Fahy broadcast on 11 February 1966.
+An RTÉ News report broadcast on 11 February 1966.
+The reporter is Joe Fahy.

 'Aiséirí' in Croke Park (Easter Week, 1966)